JamesWoolfenden/JamesWoolfenden.github.io/README.md

 ===

-I am a DevOps Architect and Lead Agile Software Engineer with over 20 years of full lifecycle experience.
+I am a DevOps Architect and Lead Agile Software Engineer with over 20 years of full life-cycle experience.

 Where
 -----

-I live on the North side of the Thames in small town called Caversham.
+I live on the North side of the Thames in a small town called Caversham.
 Although I work mostly in Central London.

 What
 ----

 At present i'm a specialist in enhancing delivery outcomes for clients.
-I use and deploy the best technology practices i can find, in software build, Continuous integration, Continuous deployment, Infrastructure as Code (IAC) and the Public Cloud.
+I use and deploy the best technology practices iI can find, in software build, Continuous integration, Continuous deployment, Infrastructure as Code (IAC) and the Public Cloud.